 In most cases, your bags must be delayed 6+ hours for the coverage to take effect.
 The exception is with certain Citi cards, which cover you after 3+ hours.

 This coverage will only reimburse you up to a certain limit for necessary purchases, like a phone charger or toiletries, while you wait for your bags to arrive.
 So if you don’t make any purchases while waiting for your bags, you won’t get any benefit from this coverage.

 I recommend reading your card’s terms & conditions to see what’s covered for bag delays.

-And keep in mind several credit cards come with baggage delay coverage.
+Airlines have policies in place when it comes to delayed and lost luggage.
+You should be able to discuss with them the process and the compensation available to you.
+Plus, several credit cards come with baggage delay coverage.
 This can come in handy if you have to purchase essentials while waiting for your bags to arrive.